-In addition to the 36 days on which the Supervisory Board and its committees met in 2021, 10 meetings were held between the Management Board and the Chairman of the Supervisory Board, Erwin Hameseder, to prepare for the meeting days and discuss current (strategic) issues on an ongoing basis.
-The presidium (the Chairman of the Supervisory Board and both his Deputies) and the Management Board met 10 times in 2021.
-The presidium also held two workshops with the Management Board.
+In addition to the 39 days on which the Supervisory Board and its committees met in 2022, 7 meetings were held between the Management Board and the Chairman of the Supervisory Board, Erwin Hameseder, to prepare for the meeting days and discuss current (strategic) issues on an ongoing basis.
+The presidium (the Chairman of the Supervisory Board and both his Deputies) and the Management Board met 14 times in 2022.
+The Supervisory Board also held two workshops with the Management Board.

-In addition, 48 bilateral meetings were held with members of the Management Board and the Chairman of the Supervisory Board during the financial year, including 33 meetings with the CEO.
-Similarly, the Chairpersons of the Audit and Risk Committees stayed in regular contact and communication with Management Board members, particularly the CEO and CRO, as well as with heads of the internal control functions and the CFO.
+In addition, 48 bilateral meetings were held with members of the Management Board and the Chairman of the Supervisory Board during the financial year, including 26 meetings with the CEO.
+Similarly, the Chairpersons of the Audit and Risk Committees stayed in regular contact and communication with the members of the Management Board, particularly the CEO and CRO, and with the heads of the internal control functions and the CFO.
 The Chairman of the Supervisory Board attended over 100 meetings in total relating to RBI.